SystemsApproach/private5g/core.rst

   a next-hop router.
 Each FAR specifies a set of parameters needed to forward the packet (e.g., how to tunnel downlink packets to the appropriate base station), plus one of the following processing
-  flags: a `forward` flag indicates that the packet should be forwarded; a `buffer` flag indicates that the packet should be buffered until the UE becomes active; and a `notify` flag indicates that the CP should be notified to awaken an idle UE.
+  flags: a `forward` flag indicates the packet should be forwarded up to the Internet; a `tunnel` flag indicates the packet should be tunneled down to a base station; a `buffer` flag indicates the packet should be buffered until the UE becomes active; and a `notify` flag indicates that the CP should be notified to awaken an idle UE.
 FARs are installed and removed when a device attaches or detaches, respectively, and the downlink FAR changes the processing flag when the device moves, goes idle, or awakes.

 * **Buffering Action Rules (BARs):** Instructs the UPF to buffer downlink traffic for idle UEs, while also sending a `Downlink Data